Studying power-grid synchronization with incremental refinement of model heterogeneity: Data and models

 To investigate the effects of different parametrizations and to facilitate benchmarking with previous results, we used a more specific form~\cite{Taher_2019,POWcikk,USAEUPowcikk,HARTMANN2024101491}, which includes dimensionless electrical parametrization and approximations for unknown ones:

 In this equation $\theta_i$ is the phase angle, $\omega_i=\dot{\theta_i}$, is the frequency of node $i$, $\alpha$ is the dissipation or damping factor, $W_{ij}$ is the coupling strength and $P_i$ is the source/load power.
 Furthermore, $I_i$ denotes the rotation inertia, $\omega_S$ the system frequency, and $P_i^{max}$ the maximal transmitted power in the system.
-Note that we can also have an intrinsic frequency of nodes $\Omega_i = 50$ Hz (in Europe), but it can be transformed out in a rotating frame and we have omitted it in the calculations.
+Note that since the Kuramoto-equation is invariant to addition, the intrinsic frequency of nodes ($\Omega_i$=50 Hz in Europe) was omitted in the calculations.
 Our frequency results show the deviations from this value.

 If we know more details of the electrical parameters we can cast this into the form with real physical dimensions:

 where $D_i$ has dimension of $\left[\frac{\si{\kg\cdot\m^2}}{\si{\s}^2}\right]$ and describes the damping effect of element $i$ in the system, $L_i$ $\left[\frac{\si{\kg\cdot\m^2}}{\si{\s}^3}\right]$ is the power capacity of node $i$, $Y_{ij}=\frac{1}{X_{ij}}$ $\left[\frac{1}{\si{\ohm}}\right]$ is the susceptance of lines, the inverse of reactance, $V_i$ $[\si{\volt}]$ is the nodal voltage level and $M_i$ $\left[\si{\kg\cdot\m^2}\right]$ is the moment of inertia.